deeuu/listen/README.md

 Welcome to my new page!
 ```

-7. Replace the contents of `menu.yml` (or delete this file if you don't want a menu) with:
+7. Replace the contents of `./site/_data/menu.yml` (or delete this file if you don't want a navigation menu) with:
 ```
 - title: Welcome
   url: /